oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 At each API update, a reduced selection of 10 of the 15 best periods are taken from the import best periods array and used 'as is' without blocking.

-This reduced array is checked for concurrent periods, and a set of on and off time schedules are created.
+This reduced array is checked for concurrent periods, and a minimal set of on and off time schedules are created.
 For a selection of 10 half-hour periods, this will provide the lowest import cost for five hours during a set tariff 'day'.

-The scheduling is carried out using a cron-plus node, which is given the necessary dynamic schedules, created at each API update.
-Dynamic schedules are held until used, so schedules from 'yesterday' can still remain when the new schedules for 'tomorrow' are added.
+The scheduling is carried out using a cron-plus node, which is programmed with the necessary dynamic schedules, created at each API update.
+Dynamic schedules are held until used and subsequently deleted, so schedules from 'today' can still remain when the new schedules for 'tomorrow' are added.

-At API update, a status command request is used to read out the retained schedule table, and this is stored into the OctAgileInBin context variable.
-It is read back when each schedule event is triggered, so as to be able to add the full schedule array back into a Binary Sensor attribute variable.
+At API update, a status command request is used to read out the retained dynamic schedule table, and this output is stored into the OctAgileInBin context variable.
+It is read back from context when each schedule event is triggered, so as to be able to add the full schedule array back into the Binary Sensor attribute 'array' variable.

-The array objects contain cron-plus scheduling configuration and status data, which is of little practical use.
-However the important full schedule array can be extracted from the array config.payload field.
+The status array objects contain cron-plus scheduling configuration and status data, which is of little practical use.
+However the important full schedule array is extracted from the array config.payload field.

 </details>